28 U.S.C. §2201: Declaratory Judgment Act

 (alternative holding) (length of criminal sentence-no consent);

-have immigration bond declared not breached even though
+to have immigration bond declared not breached even though Government

-(refusal to add disability-income clause to National Service
+to add disability-income clause to National Service Life Insurance

 Schilling v.
 United States, 101 F.Supp.
 525 (E.D.Mich.1951)